 - specialised training or practical experience.

-The New Zealand/Aotearoa Music Scholarships enable young musicians to further their music studies in New Zealand or overseas.
+The New Zealand/Aotearoa Music Scholarship enables young musicians to further their music studies in New Zealand or overseas.

 Activities and costs funded

-Up to $16,000 is available to support up to two 12-month scholarships each year.
+Up to $16,000 is available to support up to two students for a 12-month scholarship.

 The scholarships are awarded for study at a recognised New Zealand or overseas tertiary institution.

-They can be used for fees, travel, accommodation and/or living expenses.
+It can be used for study fees, travel, accommodation and/or living expenses.

-Previous recipients are listed on bursaries, fellowships, scholarships and residencies awarded
+Previous recipients are listed on Bursaries, fellowships, scholarships and residencies

 Downloads (application forms and criteria)